-Learning activities within this class include weekly discussion forums, two presentations, a textbook analysis, a short essay, a role-playing scenario, two annotations, and a final course project (a complete annotated bibliography).
-These activities align with the course outcomes and offer significant opportunities for students to apply target skills, knowledge or attitudes to solving or analyzing real-world, authentic problems.
-All activities and assignments in the course are provided with a rubric for analysis, clarity, and consistency in grading.
+Learning activities within this class include discussion forums, projects, case studies, and research papers which align with the course outcomes and offer significant opportunities for students to apply target skills, knowledge or attitudes to solving or analyzing real-world, authentic problems.
+All activities and assignments in the course are provided with a rubric for analysis, clarity, and consistency among grading.